New brushes versus used old brushes

 So learn to separate your used brushes and see what effects you could achieve with them, try on a portrait, hair, cloth, flowers, to make shrubs, etc.

-Of course if your brushes are so used that it is impósible to do nothing with them, that is when you trow them away.
+Of course if your brushes are so old that it is impósible to do nothing with them then could be ok throw them away.

 Here some of my brushes and what I use them for.